[Moderate revision–posted 1/6/23 (replaces 7/31/15 edition)]

 7. Monthly Use Reports

 a.
-Texas Tech University OP 80.07 provides that a person who uses a state-owned vehicle shall make a written report of such use.
-This report shall be recorded appropriately on the Monthly Use Report (Attachment C).
+Texas Tech University OP 80.07, Vehicle Fleet Management Program, provides that a person who uses a state-owned vehicle shall make a written report of such use.
+This report shall be recorded appropriately on the Monthly Use Report (Attachment B).
 The completed report will show the purpose for the vehicle's use, the mileage traveled, the amount of fuel purchased and total fuel cost, quantity of oil purchased and total oil cost, maintenance repairs and costs, passengers carried, drivers, and any other information that may be necessary to provide a proper record of the use of the vehicle.

 Specific instructions for maintaining the Monthly Use Report are as follows: